Obama-era watchdog agency’s independence in peril

 The future of a powerful financial watchdog agency has been upended by a federal court, with both its funding and its independence now in danger.

-A panel of the Fifth Circuit Court of Appeals ruled last week that the Consumer Financial Protection Bureau’s (CFPB) unique power to fund its own operations is unconstitutional.
+A panel of the 5th Circuit Court of Appeals ruled last week that the Consumer Financial Protection Bureau’s (CFPB) unique power to fund its own operations is unconstitutional.

 “For the time being, the decision raises more questions than it answers,” wrote Ian Katz, director at research consultancy Capital Alpha Partners, in an analysis.